mcclaskey/batch_niistats/README.md

 batch_niistats [option]
 ```
 where [option] indicates which statistics to calculate for each .nii image, and must be one of:
-- `-M`: calculate the mean of nonzero voxels
+- `M`: calculate the mean of nonzero voxels
-- `-m`: calculate the mean of all voxels
+- `m`: calculate the mean of all voxels
-- `-S`: calculate the standard deviation of nonzero voxels
+- `S`: calculate the standard deviation of nonzero voxels
-- `-s`: calculate the standard deviation of all voxels
+- `s`: calculate the standard deviation of all voxels

 For example, to calculate mean across only nonzero voxels, type:

 ```
-batch_niistats -M
+batch_niistats M
 ```

 The program will start by opening a file selection dialogue box.
 Select the .csv file you created in step 1 and press ok.
 Wait while the program runs.